How private companies create public works of art in Sonoma County

 You may have already seen a high-profile example of a city art project.
 “Unum,” the stainless steel sculpture created by Arizona-based artist Blessing Hancock, was installed last January by the Santa Rosa Public Art Program in Old Courthouse Square.

 The selection of the artist was made by Santa Rosa Art in Public Places Committee.
-The project received funding directly from the city’s Courthouse Square reunification project, not from the Public Art in Private Development program.
+The project received funding directly from the city’s Courthouse Square reunification project.

 “Unum” is one of 10 public art installations across California among the top 100 finalists nationwide for a prestigious People’s Choice CODA award, which opened to public voting in mid-July.